How to use your rights to solve common problems such as faulty vehicles, misleading statements and money owing on the vehicle from a previous owner.

 Compensation would be based on the difference between what you paid and what the vehicle would have been worth if the seller’s statements had been true.

-Read False and misleading advertising or trading to find out more.
+Read Misleading prices or advertising to find out more.

 The previous owner still owes a finance company money on the car